 ‘Jesus left the Temple and was walking away when his disciples came up to him to call his attention to its buildings.“Do you see all these?” he asked ‘Truly I tell you, not one stone here will be left on another.
 Every one will be thrown down.”
 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us” they said, “When will this happen and what will be the sign of your coming and of the end of the age?”’Matthew 24:1-3, NIV

 The disciples' comments about the buildings and their greatness brought about a completely unexpected response.
-Jesus predicted that it won't be long before the Temple is destroyed.
+Jesus predicted that it will not be long before the Temple is destroyed.
 There was nothing that could have prepared the disciples for such a surprising answer.
 What did he mean?
 How was that going to happen?
 It provoked a lot of questions.
 They were thinking about it as they were walking through the city, going out of the city down into the valley of Kidron, up the other side to the little hill called the Mount of Olives.
 As they were sitting there privately, they asked him these three critical questions.
 Number 1 - When will this happen?
 When is the Temple going to be destroyed?
 When is Israel going to be judged?
 Number 2 - What will be the sign of your coming, the return of Jesus Christ - the second coming?
 Number 3 - What will be the sign of the end of the age, when God's kingdom is fully implemented on earth and fully revealed?
 Three questions and as we went through Matthew 24, I proposed to you that Jesus answered these questions step-by-step.
-Not initially.
 In the first episode, from verse 4 - 14, we looked at him painting the general picture of what the age of the Church was going to be like, with all the complexity, all the pressures, all the upheavals that were going to take place in that context.
-Then in the second episode, verses 15 - 21, with the parallel passage in Luke 21: 20 - 24, I believe here Jesus described the destruction of the Temple and the judgement on the nation of Israel, which he predicted right at the end of Matthew 23: 36 - 39.
+Then in the second episode, verses 15 - 21, with the parallel passage in Luke 21: 20 - 24, Jesus described the destruction of the Temple and the judgement on the nation of Israel, which he predicted right at the end of Matthew 23: 36 - 39.
 Then in Episodes 3 and 4, we took the text from Matthew 24: 22 - 51, and both of these passages describe aspects of the Second Coming and the end of the age.
-It turns out that the destruction of the Temple and the judgement on Israel is separated in time considerably from the Second Coming.
-We now know that that destruction of Israel took place between 66 and 70 A.D in the way that I described very fully in episode two.
+It turns out that the destruction of the Temple and the judgement on Israel is separate in time considerably from the Second Coming.
+We now know that that destruction of Israel took place between 66 and 70 A.D in the way that I described very fully in episode 2.
 You can refer to that if you want more details and haven't heard it yet.

 ‘but about that day or hour no one knows, not even the angels in heaven, nor the Son, only the Father’.Matthew 24:36, NIV